Advice for single parents

-If you are embarking on motherhood on your own, whether by choice or not, the challenges you face may be unique to your situation.
+If you are embarking on parenthood on your own, whether by choice or not, the challenges you face may be unique to your situation.

-In the early days and months of parenthood many single mums find themselves feeling more overwhelmed than other new mums.
+In the early days and months of parenthood many single parents find themselves feeling more overwhelmed than other new parents.
 You may feel more vulnerable as you don’t have a supportive partner with you as you navigate the new changes going on around you.
 You may look at other new mums and feel twinges of envy.
 You may wonder also at times “what have I done?”

-For mums who did not plan to have a baby or their partnership has ended in separation, it is natural to feel abandoned and angry at times.
-Many mums also describe having feelings of guilt due to the circumstances that lead them to giving birth without a supportive partner.
+For those who did not plan to have a baby or their partnership has ended in separation, it is natural to feel abandoned and angry at times.
+Many also describe having feelings of guilt due to the circumstances that lead them to giving birth without a supportive partner.

 Take one day at a time.